GoogleCloudPlatform/spanner-migration-tool/docs/cli/data.md

         To configure the log level for the execution (INFO, VERBOSE).

      --prefix=PREFIX
         File prefix for generated files.
+Details on generated files can be found [here](../reports.md#file-descriptions)

      --skip-foreign-keys
         Skip creating foreign keys after data migration is complete.